 No. We are downright cheap given what we deliver.
 It's almost unfair to the other guys.

 Because we build self-service sites, you will be able to maintain the content of your site without further charges from us, a significant savings.
-If desired, site maintenance is available from Cheri on a time & materials basis.
+If desired, site maintenance is available on a time & materials basis.